Strategist, Indigenous Initiatives

 604 827 4398

-Janey joined CTLT’s Indigenous Initiatives team in August 2015.
-She is grateful to have learned, worked, and taught at UBC on the unceded, ancestral territories of the Musqueam people, since 1996.
-As Educational Developer: Indigenous Initiatives, Janey develops and implements resources and provides consultation and support for teaching and learning, specializing in intersectional differences, social justice, and critical Indigenous studies.
+Janey joined CTLT’s Indigenous Initiatives team in August 2015 and is grateful to have learned, worked, and taught at UBC on the unceded, ancestral territories of the Musqueam people since 1996.
+As Educational Consultant, Indigenous Initiatives, Janey supports faculty engagement and professional development on topics related to intersectional differences, social justice, and critical Indigenous studies in teaching and learning.
 Janey brings over 15 years experience as a facilitator in a variety of community and educational settings, and is completing her PhD in Comparative Ethnic Studies at the University of California, Berkeley.
-Prior to joining CTLT, Janey taught courses in the English departments at Capilano University and Douglas College, and the First Nations Studies Programs at SFU and UBC.
+Prior to joining CTLT, Janey taught courses in the Asian American Studies Program at UC Berkeley, the English departments at Capilano University and Douglas College, and the First Nations Studies Programs at SFU and UBC.